You are here

 Next, let’s talk about five tips for avoiding accidental plagiarism when writing and revising your literature review.

 Tip #1: Minimize the use of quotations.
-Use your own language in most of the paper.
+Use your own language in most of the paper and paraphrase instead of relying on quotations.

 When students use too many quotations, it suggests that they may not understand what they have read.